JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 The first certificate from the chain will be used as a certificate authority (CA).
 Refers to `cert` CLI option.

+> This property accepts value provided as a plain text or base64-encoded string.
+>
+{style="note"}

 {style="narrow"}
 Type
 : `String`